 Wow, it's been a whole year since I wrote any movie reviews.
-You'd think that staying home in a pandemic would give me lots of time to do blog entries, but apparently it more just leads to being too exhausted to do anything from stress.
+You'd think that staying home in a pandemic would give me lots of time to do blog entries, but apparently it more just leads to being too exhausted to do anything besides work.
 Fun.

 I have been watching a fair number of movies in the past year, though, so my pending list to write reviews about has padded out nicely.
 And I've continued adding to my list of movies to watch at an even faster pace.
 So no worries about running out of material.